How Claude Code Built This Blog - Part 2

 - Deploy to Cloudflare: `npm run deploy`

-To complete the project, I used Claude to research Cloudflare Pages deployment.
-After signing up, I successfully deployed the blog using wrangler.
+I used Claude to research Cloudflare Pages deployment, then deployed with wrangler.

-Pro tip: Using /init in Claude Code may help reduce costs by saving on input tokens.
-It's worth exploring for potentially more economical interactions.
+Pro tip: Using /init in Claude Code may reduce costs by saving on input tokens.

-What you're reading now is the direct result of that collaboration: a fast, lightweight static blog with syntax highlighting and tag support deployed on Cloudflare Pages.
+What you're reading now runs on that code: a static blog with syntax highlighting and tag support on Cloudflare Pages.

 Related posts: